[Written 3/6/14; Updated 2/11/21]

 Ohio State University Extension Fact Sheet: Native Landscaping for Birds, Bees, Butterflies, Wildlife

-Another important note in this fact sheet is to avoid using exotic (or non-native) plants because they can be harmful to native ecosystems.
-This can have a detrimental effect on both native vegetation as well as native wildlife.
+Another important note in this fact sheet is to avoid invasive plants which can be harmful to native ecosystems, including vegetation and wildlife.
 Visit the USDA Introduced, Invasive, & Noxious Plants website for a national list as well as state lists of plants to avoid.

 Do you want to grow sunflowers for your own birds?
 This website will tell you everything you want to know about growing a crop of sunflowers.
 Did you know?
 “Of all crops harvested for seed around the world, only one was domesticated in America: the sunflower”